St. Joe River Rafting

 We also run fly fishing trips on the St. Joe - which has a Blue Ribbon Cutthroat trout stream - during and after whitewater rafting season.
 A day of fly fishing combined with a day of rafting makes for a great St. Joe river trip.

 The St. Joe is less than 2 hours away from Coeur d'Alene and Spokane, and our whitewater trip begins in St. Regis, Montana.
 We will bus you over a mountain pass and to the headwaters of St. Joe, in Idaho.
 This is a trip worth taking with your family and friends, as it is a great adventure you will remember for the rest of your lives.

-ROW is proud to be an Equal Opportunity recreation service provider under permit from the U.S. Forest Service.
+ROW is proud to be an Equal Opportunity recreation service provider under a permit from the U.S. Forest Service.
 We operate under special use permit from the Clearwater National Forest.
 All our operations and facilities are operated on a non-discriminatory basis.
-ROW is bonded and fully licensed by the states of Idaho, Washington and Oregon.
-We are members of: America Outdoors, Idaho Outfitters and Guides Assn., Montana Outfitters and Guides Assn., National Association of Interpretation; Lewis and Clark Trail Heritage Foundation and many other effective organizations.
+ROW is bonded and fully licensed by the states of Idaho, Washington, and Oregon.
+We are members of America Outdoors, Idaho Outfitters and Guides Assn., Montana Outfitters and Guides Assn., National Association of Interpretation; Lewis and Clark Trail Heritage Foundation and many other effective organizations.